elf4j/elf4j/README.md

   }

   /**
-   * Instance factory method that provides a Logger instance for the specified logging level *
+   * Instance factory method that provides a Logger instance for the specified log level with the same name as this
+   * Logger instance
+   *
    * @param level the logging level of the requested Logger instance
    * @return Logger instance of the specified level